taichi-dev/taichi/docs/installation.rst

-Installation The Legacy Taichi Library
+Installing the Taichi Library (Legacy)
 ===============================================

-Note: this is NOT for installing the Taichi programming language, which should be installed via pip.
+Note: this is NOT for installing the Taichi programming language.

 Supported Platforms:
  - Ubuntu (gcc 5+)